ec-jrc/Clisagri/README.md

 This package was supported and has received funding from the European Union's Horizon 2020 Research and Innovation programme under Grant agreement No. 776467 (MED-GOLD).

 Ceglar, A., Toreti, A., Zampieri, M., Manstretta, V., Betatti, T., Bratu, M.: Clisagri: An R package for agro-climate services.
 Climate Services, 20, 100197
+Ceglar, A., et al., 2019.
+Improving WOFOST model to simulate winter wheat phenology in Europe: Evaluation and effects on yield.
+Agricultural Systems, 168, 168-180
+Ceglar, A., Toreti, A., 2021.
+Seasonal climate forecast can inform the European agricultural sector well in advance of harvesting. npj Climate and Atmospheric Science 4, 42